Xananax/apido/README.md

 A library to create environment-agnostic, full-on json, self-documenting apis.
 These apis can then be consumed any way you want, http, sockets, command line, or as a library.

-It doesn't create exactly REST-like Apis, because those would be incompatible with other consumption methods.
+It doesn't create exactly REST-like Apis, because those would be incompatible with other consumption commands.

 ---

 # TL;DR:

-You want to define functions once, and be able to use them everywhere, with arguments checking and casting, and self-generating documentation?
+You want to define functions once, and be able to use them everywhere, with parameters checking and casting, and self-generating documentation?
 You've come to the right place.

 ---